Question

 As per the amended provisions of the Insurance Act, 1938 (read with IRDAI regulations), the minimum paid-up equity capital required for: · Life insurance, · General insurance, or · Standalone health insurance business is ₹100 crore.
 For reinsurance businesses , the requirement is higher— ₹200 crore.
 This financial threshold ensures only companies with sound capital backing are allowed to operate in the insurance sector, safeguarding policyholder interests.

-Which of the following is an example of “tangible assets”?
+Which of the following statement is incorrect with respect to Valuation of Inventories?